MLB Bullpen Betting Trends

 Every baseball fan and bettor knows the feeling.
 When the manager walks out onto the grass and raises an arm — the dreaded call to the bullpen.
 For some teams, a late-game lead means the contest is already won.
 But for the league’s worst bullpens, that call for a reliever often spells disaster.

 Bad MLB bullpens are hard to watch.
-But here at Odds Shark, we’re making them profitable.
+But we’re making them profitable.
 Below, we’ve broken down the best and worst bullpens in baseball and how you can capitalize on them to make some betting profit.

 2023 MLB Worst Bullpen Betting Trends